Sombras & Figuras: Background

-New member Robert, along with members Ricky Martin, Sergio, Angelo and Ruben, in 1989.

 The quintet at this time consisted of singers Ricky Martin, Sergio Blass, Rubén Gómez, Angelo García, and Robert Avellanet, who replaced Raymond Acevedo.
 Robert, who was 12 years old when he joined the group, is the nephew of Puerto Rican singer Chucho Avellanet, and made his first appearance on the television show Noche de Gala.

 Raymond Acevedo, a member since 1985, left the band at age 16.
 The decision was motivated by administrative differences and a lack of security with the new management.
 The sale of Menudo to Panamanian investors was made in 1987, and the group's management had changed the compensation system for the members, from a fixed salary to a percentage of profits.
 Although Raymond's departure was planned for late September or early October, it was brought forward due to these factors.
 In an interview, the singer's father stated that Raymond might consider a return to the entertainment world in the future.

 This would be the last album recorded by Ricky Martin as a member of the band.
 During a press conference at the Melody record label's studios in Mexico City, he revealed that his farewell would take place during the promotional tour in Puerto Rico, at a performance scheduled for the last week of July that year (1989), at the Teatro de Bellas Artes de San Juan.
 In his autobiography, the singer said that the choice of location was perfect, as his first performance had taken place in the same venue.